-Rating: ***1/2
+Rating: ****

 Starring: A.J.
 Cook, Ali Larter and Tony Todd

-On route for a getaway at Daytona Beach, the teens come across a horrifying car-pile that causes the deaths of many but one.
-One who saw it all in an unexplained vision.
-Though failing to save her friends, Kimberly did manage to save seven others from their upcoming doom, pissing off Death once again as another series of bizarre accidents soon start picking survivors one by one to tie the loose ends.
-Their only hope lies on Clear Rivers, the last survivor from the 180 plane incident a year ago, who is willing to end the viscous cycle once and for all.
+Though failing to save her friends, Kimberly did manage to save seven others from their doom, pissing off Death once again as another series of bizarre accidents soon start picking the survivors off one by one, making sure they meet their maker as intended.
+Their only hope lies on Clear Rivers, the last survivor from the 180 plane incident a year ago, who is willing to help end the viscous cycle once and for all.

 Bodycount:

-15 motorists got mangled in car pile-up
+15 motorists got mangled in vehicular pile-up

 1 male seen dead from freak brick accident (photo)

-1 male crushed by falling glass pane
+1 male crushed by a falling glass pane

-1 female decapitated in elevator
+1 female decapitated by a malfunctioning elevator

 1 female had her head pushed and impaled through a sharpened pipe

-1 male dismembered by projected barb-wire fence
+1 male dismembered by a projected barb-wire fence

-Total: 28
+Total: 27

 I love this series, and this is an excellent entry.
 My order is 1, 2&5 in second, 3, then 4.
 Well done, Mr. K!